-Further controls that may apply Further controls that may ap SECTION A PART 8A.4 - Building Separation SECTION B PART 14 - Urban Precinct And Sites Objectives Controls To ensure that new development supports the desired character of the area with appropriate massing and spaces between buildings.
-To ensure building configuration protects and enhances visual and acoustic privacy for occupants.
-To provide building form and layout that minimises overshadowing of adjacent properties and open space.
-To provide building configuration that facilitates the provision of useable communal open space, landscaping and view corridors.
-To provide building form Buildings within B2, B4 and B7 zones are to comply with the relevant building separation controls in Part 14 and Part 8A.2.
-Separation distances between building elements within a development and between adjoining properties are to be: Three to five storeys: a minimum of 9m between commercial uses and habitable rooms or balconies of dwellings; a minimum of 6m between commercial uses and commercial uses or non-habitable rooms of dwellings Six storeys and above: and layout that maximises view sharing. <image/>
+SECTION A PART 8A.4 - Building

+- 1 To ensure that new development supports the desired character of the area with appropriate massing and spaces between buildings. - 2 To ensure building configuration protects and enhances visual and acoustic privacy for occupants. - 3 To provide building form and layout that minimises overshadowing of adjacent properties and open space. - 4 To provide building configuration that facilitates the provision of useable communal open space, landscaping and view corridors. - 5 To provide building form and layout that maximises view sharing.

+- Buildings within E1, MU1 and E3 zones are to comply with the relevant building separation controls in Part 14 and Part 8A.2. - 2 Separation distances between building elements within a development and between adjoining properties are to be: - i) Three to five storeys: - a minimum of 9m between commercial uses and habitable rooms or balconies of dwellings; - a minimum of 6m between commercial uses and commercial uses or non-habitable rooms of dwellings - ii) Six storeys and above: - 9m between commercial uses and commercial uses or nonhabitable rooms of dwellings.